Effective Use of Resources

 Good quality and sufficient quantities of fresh water are essential for our business activities, including the manufacturing of pharmaceutical products.
 As problems related to water resources are becoming increasingly serious worldwide, Sumitomo Pharma has set a Mid- to Long-term Environmental Goals of "reducing water withdrawal by 12% from fiscal 2018 level by fiscal 2030," in order to use water resources in a sustainable manner.
 Moreover, we believe that reducing water withdrawal leads to the protection of water sources and it is therefore an activity that indirectly contributes to the conservation of biodiversity.

 We manage the water withdrawal and discharge at all of our establishments, excluding branches and business offices.
-In fiscal 2021, we took measures for effective use of water, such as upgrading to water-saving toilets and considering the installation of water-saving nozzles at facilities with high water withdrawal.
+In fiscal 2022, in order to reduce and effectively utilize the amount of water required for cooling air conditioners, we have adjusted the operating hours of air conditioners.

 We will continue our efforts to reduce water withdrawal through pursuing greater efficiency in water usage and water saving measures.